-A list uses an instance of ListSelectionModel to manage its selection.
+ListSelectionModel to manage its selection.
 By default, a list selection model allows any combination of items to be selected at a time.
 You can specify a different selection mode by calling the setSelectionMode method on the list.
 For example, both ListDialog and ListDemo set the selection mode to SINGLE_SELECTION (a constant defined by ListSelectionModel) so that only one item in the list can be selected.
 The following table describes the three list selection modes:

-Only one item can be selected at a time.
+Mode Description SINGLE_SELECTIONOnly one item can be selected at a time.
 When the user selects an item, any previously selected item is deselected first.
+SINGLE_INTERVAL_SELECTIONMultiple, contiguous items can be selected.
+When the user begins a new selection range, any previously selected items are deselected first.
+MULTIPLE_INTERVAL_SELECTIONThe default.
+Any combination of items can be selected.
+The user must explicitly deselect items.

 No matter which selection mode your list uses, the list fires list selection events whenever the selection changes.
 You can process these events by adding a list selection listener to the list with the addListSelectionListener method.
 A list selection listener must implement one method: valueChanged.
 Here is the valueChanged method for the listener in ListDemo: